likebeta/TextureUnPacker/readme.md

 #### setup

-TexturePacker depend on PIL, you should install PIL first.
+TextureUnPacker depend on PIL, you should install PIL first.

 You can install Pillow instead of PIL.